-2023 featured several outstanding achievements for the Baobab Group, macroeconomic challenges notwithstanding.
+2023 featured several outstanding achievements Group, macroeconomic challenges notwithstanding.
 First and foremost, our core business on the African continent grew 18%.
-What's more, the Group's 12% growth in active customers put us next to half a million, a milestone we are very proud of because it speaks to the heart of what we do: meeting the needs of micro entrepreneurs and small businesses that fall in the gap between increasingly available nano-loans on digital platforms and the traditional offerings by commercial banks which cater to the needs of more established businesses.
+What's more, the Group's 12% growth in active customers put us next to half a million, a milestone we are very proud of because it speaks to the heart of what we do: meeting the needs of micro entrepreneurs and small businesses that fall in the gap between increasingly nano-loans platforms and the traditional offerings by commercial banks which cater to the needs of more established businesses.